Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: Introduction

-The rapid rise of agentic LLM capabilities, e.g.~computer use \cite{OmniParser}, tool use \cite{browser_use2024, WebVoyager}, and command-line agents \cite{command_agent}, relies heavily on their ability to process and reason over very long contexts.
-For instance, command-line agents need to both comprehend and generate large-scale codebases \cite{code_gen_long_context, multi-swe, LongCodeBench}, while tool- and computer-use agentic workflows must keep track of multiple pieces of information across prolonged inputs---such as an entire web page DOM---which typically require very long contexts \cite{webdom_long_context,workarena,BrowserGym}. \Cref{fig:Workload_analysis} shows that, compared with chatbot workloads, agentic workloads consume ~100$\times$ more tokens per inference on average and up to ~1,000$\times$ at the maximum case.
-In response, modern LLMs have expanded their context windows: the original GPT-3 \cite{gpt3} supports roughly 2K tokens, whereas GPT-4 \cite{gpt4} reaches up to 32K tokens, and LLaMA4-Maverick \cite{llama4_maverick} extends the context window to 1M tokens.
+The rapid rise of agentic capabilities of LLMs, e.g.~computer-use~\cite{OmniParser}, tool-use~\cite{browser_use2024, WebVoyager}, and command-line agents~\cite{command_agent}, heavily relies on their ability to process and reason over very large context windows.
+For instance, command-line agents need to both comprehend and generate large-scale codebases~\cite{code_gen_long_context, multi-swe, LongCodeBench}, while tool- and computer-use agentic workflows must keep track of multiple pieces of information across prolonged inputs---such as a complete web page DOM---which typically require very long contexts \cite{webdom_long_context,workarena,BrowserGym}. \Cref{fig:Workload_analysis} shows that, when compared to chatbot workloads, agentic workloads consume~100$\times$ more tokens per inference on average and up to~1,000$\times$ in extreme.
+In response, modern LLMs have delibrately expanded their context windows: the original GPT-3~\cite{gpt3} supports roughly 2K tokens, whereas GPT-4\cite{gpt4} reaches up to 32K tokens, and \llamaIVMVK\cite{llama4_maverick} to 1M tokens.

-To clarify the computational impact of agentic workloads, \Cref{fig:Flops_breakdown} analyzes a LLaMA 3.3 70B model with long-context capability and shows that, when the number of generated tokens is low, the Feed-Forward Networks (FFNs) account for most of the total inference FLOPs, whereas the attention layers become dominant as the number of tokens generated grows.
-Notice these two phases can happen in a single inference run since we are performing autoregressive decoding.
-For instance, in the Longwriter~\cite{longwriter} workload, the prefilling phase finishes at 5K tokens, and the decoding phase starts from there and continues to expand the context to up to 85K tokens, causing the workload to shift from the FFN-intensive to Attention-intensive region in terms of FLOPs in a single inference run as shown in \Cref{fig:Flops_breakdown}.
-Furthermore, with such large context lengths, the KV cache becomes the primary consumer of HBM resources.
+To clarify the computational impact of agentic workloads, \Cref{fig:Flops_breakdown} analyzes a \llamaIIIBig model with long-context capability and demonstrates that, when the number of generated tokens is small, the Feed-Forward Networks (FFNs) contribute most of the inference FLOPs.
+As the number of generated tokens increases, however, the attention layers gradually dominate FLOP counts.
+Because inference is autoregressive, these two computational phases naturally coexist within a single long-context decoding run.
+For example, in the LongWriter~\cite{longwriter} workload, the prefilling phase completes at around 5K tokens, after which the decoding phase expands the context to a large value -- 85K tokens.
+As the sequence grows, the computational intensity (in FLOPs) start to transition from FFN-dominated to attention-dominated, with the crossover occurring at roughly 19K generated tokens, as shown in \Cref{fig:Flops_breakdown}.
+This shift makes both FFN and attention layers practical and necessary targets for optimization.